Glossary of Terms

 Term - Time period during which classes meet.
 Fall and Spring terms are approximately 16 weeks.
 Summer term is 12 weeks.
 A three-credit course meets approximately 45 hours during a term.

-Test of Adult Basic Education (TABE) - Complete Battery Level 9 or 10 (and Complete Battery Level 7 or 8 until no longer supported by the publisher) is an academic assessment used in postsecondary vocational certificate programs and additionally used for admission purposes in some Health Sciences Programs.
-The State Board of Education mandates program exit requirements for vocational certificate programs in excess of 450 clock hours.
+Test of Adult Basic Education (TABE) - Complete Battery Level 9 or 10 (and Complete Battery Level 7 or 8 until no longer supported by the publisher) is an academic assessment used in career certificate programs and additionally used for admission purposes in some Health Sciences Programs.
+The State Board of Education mandates program exit requirements for career certificate programs in excess of 450 clock hours.

 Test of Essential Academic Skills (TEAS) - TEAS replaces the NET and HOBET test used for Admission Points to some limited-access Health Sciences Programs.
 The Test of Essential Academic Skills (TEAS) is a multiple choice test designed to determine the academic readiness of applicants to post-secondary education programs.
 It is used to evaluate the academic preparedness of students entering some Health Sciences Programs.
 The TEAS contains four subtests: Math, Science, English and Reading.

 Transcript - A student's official academic record of college courses, grades, biographical and test data.

 Transfer Student - A student who attended a college or university before coming to the present institution.